humorless/booky/doc/index.md

 Cheers,
 Giga

-[^1]:	I know it’s not exactly the same, but I’d like to show that up and running Datomic in development mode is a simple as it possibly get.
+[^1]:	Well, it’s not exactly the same, but I’d like to show that up and running Datomic in development mode is as simple as it possibly get.

 [^2]:	Surely in a real-world scenario, where clause would be looked up by id, for the illustrative purposes, let’s use email.